Adrianjewell91/nand2tetris/README.md

 completed coursework for reference

-If you want the magic of how a computer works to disappear, and then become aware of just how insanely complicated modern computers actually are, take this course.
+Take this coursie, if you want the magic of how a computer works to disappear, and you want to appreciate unbelievable amount of effort that goes into designing modern computering systems.